-First, these are important issues because a broad, meaningful and scientific approach is needed for a sound evidentiary approach to educational practice.
-Even though the two authors quoted take very different perspectives, they both struggle to find meaning in a science that seems now to belie common sense.
-Paul Meehl (1986) noted that many theories in psychology are never refuted, but just fade away; but those theories also tend to leave unresolved remnants in their wake.
-Meehl complained that we critique logical positivism over and over instead of moving on, but logical positivism’s verification criteria for justified true belief is the needed foundation for the positivist mathematically inspired model of science that has left us with shaky foundations.
+First, this loss of faith is important because a broad, meaningful and scientific approach is needed for a scientifically sound evidentiary approach to educational practice.
+Even though the two authors quoted represent very different perspectives, they both struggle to find meaning in a science that seems now to belie common sense.
+Paul Meehl (1986) noted that many theories in psychology are never refuted, but just fade away.
+Those never refuted theories also tend to leave unresolved remnants in their wake.
+Meehl complained that we critique logical positivism over and over instead of moving on, but that failed project inspired a model of science that has left us with shaky foundations.
 Duncan Watts notes the problems of logical inconsistencies that cause social science theories to be unrelated or even contradictorily related to phenomena.
 What we are left with is often less of coherent theory than a mass of meaningless, disjointed and at times incoherent empirical curiosities.
 Watts advocates for multidisciplinary solution oriented science, a move toward pragmatism that I believe is growing.
 It’s time to rethink the logic and philosophy underlying social science.
 I believe we are moving away from a past of simple mechanistic models to semantically rich and creative approaches.
 Consider this from Danny Quah (Professor of Economics and Kuwait Professor at the London School of Economics and Political Science):

 From a pragmatic viewpoint of the kind often ascribed to James, defining on a particular occasion whether a particular belief can rightly be said to be both true and justified is seen as no more than an exercise in pedantry, but being able to discern whether that belief led to fruitful outcomes is a fruitful enterprise.

-We must understand the past, but it is even more important to look to the future.
-More than just new policy, the future is also about technology.
+We must understand the past, but also look to the future.
+More than just policy and methodology, the future is also about data and technology.
 The widespread use of computing systems is coming to education and society in general.
-Many, if not most computing systems treat data and analysis from a positivist styled paradigm that is being critiqued.
+Many, if not most computing systems treat data and analysis in a similar way to the positivist styled paradigm that is being critiqued.
 This is true even though computing systems are embedded in practice not in research.
 To understand what these systems are doing their embedded measurement practices should be subject to the same validity practices as other educational measures.
 As Gardner Campbell notes, the venture backed Ed Tech industry often does not really go beyond Skinner’s ideas of programmed instruction and technology often seem to be directed toward replacing teachers rather that providing them with more relevant tools.
 Even Skinner rejected the idea that Teaching Machines could replace teachers.
 As Campbell says:

 Mechanistic paradigms reduce learning to linear relationships within concepts that are complexly related or even formulated along multiple dimensions, while constructivist paradigms are rejected for failing to meet reductive, tautological criteria for easily-measured “learning.” . . . will we persist in our rush to redefine learning in terms of what we can easily do, easily measure, and easily replicate?

-This still ascendant worldview leads me to the fear that the nuts and bolts of educational practice will be out of our conscious control, guided by the blackbox of Artificial Intelligence (AI), that we will lose control of underlying educational processes and some problem may even become embedded into the unexamined infrastructure of practice.
-When critiquing approaches that are easily measured, the issue is not disdain for measurement or a scientific approach, but advocates for approaches that address the full range of intellectual achievement and do not narrow the scope to aspects that are not helpful to 21st Century goals for capabilities development.
+This still ascendant positivist worldview leads me to the fear that the nuts and bolts of educational practice may soon be out of our conscious control, guided by the blackbox of Artificial Intelligence (AI), that we will lose control of underlying educational processes and some problem may even become embedded into the unexamined infrastructure of practice.
+When critiquing approaches that are easily measured, the issue is not disdain for measurement or a scientific approach, but advocates for approaches that address the full range of intellectual achievement, are transparent and understandable and do not narrow the scope to meaningless measures.
 Technology is important not because it can replicate past pedagogy, but that it can enable teachers to adopt the best of teacher led innovative individualized pedagogies.
 Many current technologies individualize for students only after a standardization process designed for efficiency in producing identical outcomes.
 These standardized processes can be useful for standardized sub-goals, but the end goal is to develop students’ effectiveness (Richardson & Dixon).
 Each student is unique and needs an individualized pedagogy that reflects their uniqueness.
 As McLuhan said, “We shape our tools and thereafter our tools shape us.”
 There is a place for technology and for standardization, but we do not want to become standardized or a servent of technology.
 We should shape out tools only will an deep understanding of how they will shape us.

 Disciplines do not proceed from theoretical discovery of some universal truth of nature to specific practical applications in solving problems, but rather from specific practical problems and human needs to a wide range of analytical and theoretical and technical methods useful in various historical situations.
 The practical need, the human problem, determines the goal (Russell, 2003 p.177)